Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 Application

-The programme starts every summer semester in February.
-The application deadline for the next start was on 24 October 2022, but we accept late applications.
-Please contact Prof. Dr. Sarah Owens if you still would like to apply.
+The program starts every fall semester in September.
+The application deadline for the next start is on 19 February 2024.
 The application requires, amongst others, a portfolio of your work, a letter of motivation and a description of the proposed master project.

 Further information regarding the application process can be found here.